 Coordination in Belgium

 The Federal Council of Ministers has appointed Dr. Erika Vlieghe as national Ebola coordinator.
-Her assistant coordinator is Dr. Daniel Reynders of the federal public service (FPS) Health, Food chain safety and Environment.
-They are both in charge of the global management of actions on Ebola in Belgium and of the coordination of the information flow to professionals and the general public.
+She is in charge of the global management of actions on Ebola in Belgium and of the coordination of the information flow to professionals and the general public.

 When a threat for public health such as Ebola arises, health authorities must take measures enabling to keep the risk for the Belgian population as low as possible.
 This is the task of the Risk Management Group.
 This group is composed of all health authorities deciding together what measures need to be taken in order to protect public health in Belgium.
 Decisions are taken on the basis of the advice of the Risk Assessment Group.
 The Risk Assessment Group analyses the riskof Ebola for the Belgian population on the basis of epidemiologic and scientific data.
 The Risk Assessment Group consists of: